HowieDuhzit/CoolifyMCP/API_REFERENCE.md

-# Coolify MCP Server API Reference
+# CoolifyMCP API Reference

-This comprehensive documentation covers all available MCP tools in the Coolify MCP Server, providing complete access to the Coolify API through the Model Context Protocol.
+This comprehensive documentation covers all available MCP tools in CoolifyMCP, providing complete access to the Coolify API through the Model Context Protocol.

 ## 📊 Overview